-When using tools, we will use a designated area marked for tool use.
+When using some tools, for example the bow saw, we will use a designated area marked for tool use.
 This should ensure that children not using tools do not go in this area.
 However, some tools, e.g. loppers or secateurs will be used throughout the forest, and some e.g. hammers and drills will be used at one of the workstations.
 Using tools with children should be carried out on a 1:1 or 1:2 basis.
 Tool safety will be taught throughout sessions, before tools are used and each child will be judged individually on their ability to use tools safely before working with them.
-Tool talk cards are available for every tool, alongside symbol-based tool talks, written using 'Communicate-in-print' Tools should be made safe and returned to the secure box immediately after use.
+Tool talk cards are available for every tool, alongside symbol-based tool talks, written using 'Communicate-in-print'.
+Tools should be made safe and returned to the secure box or bag immediately after use.

-- Storage: Tools will be kept in a secure box or tool bag. - Cleaning: No tool should be put away dirty: Billhooks, knives and saws should be wiped with an oily rag. - Covers: Billhooks and Saws should have their covers replaced, and knives re-sheathed. - After use: All tools should be returned to the box or bag when not in use.
+- Rakes are freely available for children to use as they wish - Storage: Tools will be kept in a secure box or tool bag. - Cleaning: No tool should be put away dirty: Billhooks, knives and saws should be wiped with an oily rag. - Covers: Billhooks and Saws should have their covers replaced, and knives re-sheathed. - After use: All tools should be returned to the box or bag when not in use.
 Tools should not be left unattended. - Sharpening: All tools should be sharp.
 A blunt tool is dangerous.
 Blades should be re-oiled after sharpening.
 Blades on saws should be checked regularly and replaced when wear is evident. - Wood: Green wood is easier to cut and work with.
 Wood left cut will season and harden, as it dries.

-5. Fires:
+Fires: